unchartedsoftware/aperture-tiles/README.md

 ## What is this?
 The Aperture-Tiles project aims to simplify understanding and characterization of large data sets.
-Aperture-Tiles provides a single, consistent tool that can be used to visualize the data at all scales.
-This tool can be used whether one needs a broad overview of the entire data set, or a detailed picture of a small section of the data.
+Aperture-Tiles provides a single, consistent tool that can be used to visualize varius types of data at all scales, whether one needs a broad overview of the entire data set, or a detailed picture of a small section of the data.

 ## Why?
 Understanding the data one has in large data sets is a challenging process.
 We are attempting to